bloudraak/grape-sample-blog-api-with-entities/README.md

 # Blog API

-This is a sample application showing how to use grape to create a simple API.
-This sample show cases how to create a simple API without authentication, caching, custom errors, entities and such other things to build a robust public API.
+This is a sample application showing how to use grape to create a simple API using entities.
+This sample show cases how to create a simple API without authentication, caching, custom errors and such other things to build a robust public API.

 I wrote the sample because I was unable to find a sample to cover the basics of grape.